jeremytammik/tbc/a/1994_wire_align.md

 Minimum Spanning Tree.png
 Star Connected.png

-jeremy.tammik
-2023-05-03 01:59 AM
-Wow.
+**Answer:** Wow.
 Intimidating project, intimidating pictures, for me.
 Not knowing much whatsoever about the subject, the reality it is helps describe, and the use of the functionality you are aiming to implement, I would suggest taking a step back from Revit and model lines and ponder how to best display complex graph relationships, e.g.,

 https://duckduckgo.com/?q=display+complex+graph+relationships